elmasmalote/GPO/README.md

 # GPO

-This proyect is about Flowshop with permutacions
+This proyect is about Flowshop with permutayions